Life has exceptions, and Web Applications are no Exception

 CORS complications

-However, this can only happen at the API implementation level, before that is reached.
+However, this can only happen at the API implementation level, not before that is reached.
 Unfortunately, you typically have an upfront generic web server, such as NGINX or Apache, which cannot relax the restriction for all the requests it gets (technically possible, but too insecure, it could be done more selectively, by filtering the URLs about APIs, but too time-consuming).
 So, if a request yields errors like "404/URL Not found" or "500/ the internal API server is down", it’s the upfront web server that replies to the client, without anyone setting the CORS-disable header.

-Downstream this situation, if you try to process a request that has failed this way pretending it didn’t fail, you will see the CORS blocked error, which is not the actual error that happened.
+On top of this situation, if you try to process a request that has failed this way pretending it didn’t fail, you will see the CORS blocked error, which is not the actual error that happened.
 In order to know the latter, you need to check the HTTP status code returned from the API invocation and you need to handle an error situation as explained above.

-Typically, a web server will return HTML in this case (the default error page), but the client can still: 1) know an error happened 2) check if there is an RFC 9457 error output 2.1) if yes, use the output to report error details 2.2) if no details are available, use the HTTP status code to tell the end user a more generic error message (most programming languages have libraries that map HTTP codes to human-readable descriptions).
+Typically, a web server will return HTML in this case (the default error page), but the client can still: 1) know an error happened 2) check if there is something like an RFC 9457 error output 2.1) if yes, use the output to report error details 2.2) if no details are available, use the HTTP status code to tell the end user a more generic error message (most programming languages have libraries that map HTTP codes to human-readable descriptions).

 Happy coding, even when it’s not happy